ashkanvg/cuJSON/README.md

                                             // for the opening structural character at `structural[i]`.
-                                            // This enables efficient navigation of nesting. int depth;                              // The maximum nesting depth encountered in the parsed JSON file. int totalResultSize;                    // The total size of the combined parsed output or tree representation. int fileSize;                           // The size of the original input JSON file in bytes.
+                                            // This enables efficient navigation of nesting. int depth;                              // The maximum nesting depth encountered in the parsed JSON file. int totalResultSize;                    // The total size of the combined parsed output. int fileSize;                           // The size of the original input JSON file in bytes.
 };
 ```